botesjuan/Breaking-out-LLM/README.md

 >Results must be saved and records as evidence that will be put into document, screenshots taken as part of evendice.

-## Take Screenshots as part of Artifacts
+## Screenshots Evidence

 >Screenshots must include dates for timeline and logging.

 ## Training & Enhance

->LLM trained on security methodology documentation containing example commands and results to enhance the logic flow.
+>LLM trained on personal data sets on security methodology documentation containing example commands and results to enhance the LLM knowledge base.

 ----